 The Observatory has been informed by reliable sources about the continuing judicial harassment against members of the Malen Land Owners and Users Association (MALOA) in three different criminal cases.
 For the past three years, MALOA has been monitoring and denouncing the negative human rights impact of the activities of Socfin Agricultural Company Sierra Leone Ltd (SAC) in Malen’s district, in particular acts of land grabbing .

-According to the information received, the judicial harassment against members of MALOA continues.
-On October 8, 2015, a court hearing in the trial against Mr. Shiaka Sama, MALOA Spokesperson and Messrs.
-Sima Mattia, James Blango, Lahai Sellu, Musa Sellu and Foday Musa on charges of destruction of growing plants belonging to SAC”, “destruction of growing plants”, “conspiracy” and “incitement” for allegedly brushing palm oil plants belonging to SAC took place before the Bo High Court.
-It was was adjourned to October 15, 2015 as the defense counsel was absent.
+According to the information received, on November 4, 2015, the trial of the six MALOA members, Messrs.
+Shiaka Sama, MALOA Spokesperson, and Sima Mattia, James Blango, Lahai Sellu, Musa Sellu and Foday Musa, on charges of “destruction of growing plants belonging to SAC”, “destruction of growing plants”, “conspiracy” and “incitement” for allegedly brushing palm oil plants belonging to SAC resumed before the Bo High Court.
+Both the prosecution and the defence made their final submissions.
+Justice Edwards adjourned the hearing until a date is set for the verdict hearing.

-Several other MALOA members are also facing judicial harassment in a third criminal cases (see background information).
+The Observatory recalls that several other MALOA members also continue to face judicial harassment in two other criminal cases (see background information).

-The Observatory fears that the arrest of the seven MALOA members only aimed at sanctioning their peaceful human rights activities.
+The Observatory fears that the judicial harassment of the MALOA members only aim at preventing their peaceful human rights activities.
 Therefore, the Observatory calls upon the authorities of Sierra Leone to put an end to all acts of harassment against them as well as against all human rights defenders in Sierra Leone.

-On October 16, 2013, six members of MALOA, including its spokesperson, Mr. Shiaka Sama, MALOA Spokesperson and Messrs.
-Sima Mattia, James Blango, Lahai Sellu, Musa Sellu and Foday Musa were arrested in Bo and Malen on charges of destruction of growing plants belonging to SAC”, “destruction of growing plants”, “conspiracy” and “incitement” for allegedly brushing palm oil plants belonging to SAC and detained until October 24, 2013 in Pujehun and then Bo.
-The five (excluding Mr. Sama) were arrested in Malen.
+On October 16, 2013, Messrs.
+Shiaka Sama, Sima Mattia, James Blango, Lahai Sellu, Musa Sellu and Foday Musa were arrested in Bo and Malen on charges of destruction of growing plants belonging to SAC”, “destruction of growing plants”, “conspiracy” and “incitement” for allegedly brushing palm oil plants belonging to SAC and detained until October 24, 2013 in Pujehun and then Bo.
 Though the six denied all allegations and despite the absence of evidence, in July 12, 2014, the case was referred to the Bo High Court.
 The six were then again detained overnight in Bo and released on a 400,000 Leones (approximately 80 Euros) bail.
 On October 30, 2014, the trial before the Bo High Court began and has been ongoing since then.

 Several MALOA members also face judicial harassment in another criminal case.
-Sylvester Kebbie and James Blango, together with nine MALOA supporters , were arrested in Malen between January 28 and February 26, 2014, on charges of “conspiracy, malicious damage”, “riotous conduct”, “destroying growing plants”, “stoning” and “carrying offensive weapons”.
+Between January 28 and February 26, 2015, Messrs.
+Sylvester Kebbie and James Blango, together with nine MALOA supporters , were arrested in Malen on charges of “conspiracy, malicious damage”, “riotous conduct”, “destroying growing plants”, “stoning” and “carrying offensive weapons”.
 This followed an alleged shooting incident at the Bamba village in Malen’s district on January 14, 2015, involving two SAC personnel.
+Messrs.
 Sylvester Kebbie and James Blango deny having been present on the scene.
 Some of the activists spent more than 30 days in detention before being taken to court.
 The eleven persons were later granted bail and have been appearing in court since.
 It should be noted that the group does not have proper legal representation as the lawyers who represent them in court have been doing so on a voluntary and occasional basis.
 On October 6, 2015, the eleven MALOA members and supporters appeared before the Magistrates Court.
 The court dismissed three of the six charges against them, namely the charges of “conspiracy, malicious damage”, “riotous conduct” and “stoning”.
 Several hearings have taken place and the next one is scheduled for November 20, 2015.

 Please write to the authorities of Sierra Leone and ask them to:

+i.
+Guarantee in all circumstances the physical and psychological integrity of Ms. Amie Faba, Messrs.
+Idrisa Fatorma, Mohamed Kebbie, Abu Kebbie, Morie Margai, Luseni Tommy, Momoh Karimu, Shiaka Sama, Sima Mattia, James Blango, Lahai Sellu, Musa Sellu, Foday Musa and Sylvester Kebbie, as well as of all human rights defenders in Sierra Leone;

 ii.
-Guarantee in all circumstances the physical and psychological integrity of Ms. Amie Faba , Messrs.
-Idrisa Fatorma, Mohamed Kebbie, Abu Kebbie, Morie Margai, Luseni Tommy and Momoh Karimu, Shiaka Sama, Sima Mattia, James Blango, Lahai Sellu, Musa Sellu, Foday Musa and Sylvester Kebbie, as well as of all human rights defenders in Sierra Leone;
+Put an end to all acts of harassment - including at the judicial level - against Ms. Amie Faba, Messrs.
+Idrisa Fatorma, Mohamed Kebbie, Abu Kebbie, Morie Margai, Luseni Tommy, Momoh Karimu, Shiaka Sama, Sima Mattia, James Blango, Lahai Sellu, Musa Sellu, Foday Musa and Sylvester Kebbie, all MALOA members as well as against all human rights defenders in Sierra Leone;

-iii.
-Put an end to all acts of harassment - including at the judicial level - against MALOA members as well as against all human rights defenders in Sierra Leone;

 article 1, which states that “everyone has the right, individually or in association with others, to promote the protection and realization of human rights and fundamental freedoms at the national and international levels”,